n8n-io/n8n-docs/docs/nodes/credentials/Medium/README.md

 # Medium

-You can find information about the operations supported by the Mautic node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.medium) page.
+You can find information about the operations supported by the Medium node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.medium) page.
 You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Medium).

 ## Prerequisites

-Create an account on a [Medium](https://www.medium.com/) instance.
+Create an account on a [Medium](https://www.medium.com/).

-Request access by emailing [yourfriends@medium.com](mailto:yourfriends@medium.com)
+Request access to credentials by emailing [yourfriends@medium.com](mailto:yourfriends@medium.com)

 ## Using OAuth